RandomStudio/intermezzo/README.md

 ### Virtual Inputs and Outputs

-If you need to create virtual (software-only) MIDI devices on your system, simply create `new VirtualInputDevice` or `new VirtualOutputDevice` and provide a name (as before).
-These classes extend `InputMidiDevice` and `OutputMidiDevice` so they work in identical ways.
+If you need to create virtual (software-only) MIDI devices on your system, simply use `createInput` instead of `findInput` and `createOutput` instead of `findOutput`.
+All other functionality is identical.

 ### Utils